By Captain Vince Daniello

 A Different Approach.

-Monte Carlo Yachts, a new Italian motoryacht offshoot of Groupe Bénéteau, takes a different approach.
-Leveraging technology both within the finished boat and in the manufacturing process, the company’s latest flagship MCY 86 offers five widely different accommodations layouts plus significant layout options on the main deck and even a few variables on the flying bridge.
+Monte Carlo Yachts, a Italian motoryacht offshoot of Groupe Bénéteau, takes a different approach.
+Leveraging technology both within the finished boat and in the manufacturing process, the company’s MCY 86 offers five widely different accommodations layouts plus significant layout options on the main deck and even a few variables on the flying bridge.
 The result is a competitively priced, European-styled production motoryacht balanced to each individual owner’s needs.

 Flexible Accommodations Arrangements